AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 vectors when you can).
 The reason for this is that matrices and data frame are made of columns that MUST HAVE same length, so it's a bit more work trying to set that up right.
-Also generally speaking converting vectors and lists to matrices or dataframes is easier than the other way round.
+Also generally speaking converting vectors and lists to matrices or data frames is easier than the other way round.

 Factors
 -------